AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/unit-testing.md

 ## Creating the JUnit test {#creating-the-junit-test}

-Unit tests typically map 1-to-1 with Java classes.
+Unit tests typically map 1-to-1 with Java&trade; classes.
 In this chapter, we'll write a JUnit test for the **BylineImpl.java**, which is the Sling Model backing the Byline component.

 ![Unit test src folder](assets/unit-testing/core-src-test-folder.png)

 *Location where Unit tests are stored.*

-1. Create a unit test for the `BylineImpl.java` by making a new Java class under `src/test/java` in a Java package folder structure that mirrors the location of the the Java class to be tested.
+1. Create a unit test for the `BylineImpl.java` by making a new Java&trade; class under `src/test/java` in a Java&trade; package folder structure that mirrors the location of the Java&trade; class to be tested.

     ![Create a new BylineImplTest.java file](assets/unit-testing/new-bylineimpltest.png)